Farms: 100-150 Acres

 “Sold” places will have details left here for a year so that you can make comparisons.

-This 127.5 acre Hilltop Estate features the acreage you want.
-Every field has long views.
-It is certified organic and maybe 50 acres of the total property are in hay meadows and another 20-30 or so are fields returning to nature - the remainder is wooded.
+#1128 Eastern Herkimer County: TEMPORARILY OFF MARKET This 135 acre Hilltop Estate features the acreage you want, coupled with long views.
+It is certified organic and maybe 30 acres of the total property are in hay meadows and another 10-15 or so are fields returning to nature - the remainder is wooded, with streams running through.
 This is a quiet location near the Montgomery County line, with Amish neighbors.

 The home is special - built in 1860, it has 4089 square feet of living space, huge spacious rooms.
 It was thoroughly restored in 1989 and features oak floors throughout, along with much heavy crown molding, exposed box beams, some paneled and some stuccoed ceilings, some hardwood paneled walls and some with heavy wallpaper, ceramic tile where appropriate, thermopane windows throughout, and a stunning formal front hall and stairway.
 It has 2 large living rooms and 2 large master bedrooms with their own full baths, 3 1/2 baths total.

 Outside, the rich and opulent colonial appearance of the interior gives way to a more European feel, with stuccoed walls and exposed exterior beams.
 The home is hidden in its own tiny forest of gigantic spruce and maple trees, with cedars interspersed in places.
+It has a brand new roof.
 There is a 20x30’ 3 car garage.
 You will find a 12x28’ shed (old) and 2 sections of lawn enclosed by chain link fences to make it dog safe.
 There is also a 12x66’ concrete pad where a trailer once stood.
 It has its own septic.

-The price is surprisingly low for what this home can offer: $447500.
-Low taxes (on the entire 194 acres owned, it’s under $6000).
+The price is surprisingly low for what this home can offer: $495000.
+Low taxes here: on the entire 194 acres owned (the remainder is under contract), it’s under $6000.
 All appliances are included: range, dishwasher, refrigerator, microwave, washer and drier.
 There are some mirrors and light fixtures that will not stay as they have sentimental value to the owner.
 These fixtures will be replaced with good quality ones before the closing.